-- Build your confidence in dealing with difficult parenting issues and behaviours. - Support better achievements and attendance at school. - Promote adult and family learning in school. - Help you to speak with the school.
+- Build your confidence in dealing with difficult parenting issues and behaviours. - Support better achievements and attendance at school. - · Promote adult and family learning in school. - Help you to speak with the school.

-If you would like to talk with the Family Liaison Officer please contact the school for an appointment.
+If you would like to talk with Mrs Cartwright or Mrs Draper please contact the school for an appointment.